AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

     Critical fixes have been applied regarding the Microsoft Dynamics Connector web API:

-    * Fixed an issue which could cause data import from Microsoft CRM to fail or not work if the filter condition contained lookup fields.
     * Fixed an issue, during an import triggered by a workflow, which caused the null values of string-type fields to be saved as Null instead of empty values.
     * Fixed an issue which led to the following error for data import or export using web API calls: "Invalid URI: The URI scheme is too long".
-    * Fixed an issue, during an import from Microsoft Dynamics 365, which prevented the lookup fields data from being imported.
+    * Fixed various issues when importing, from Microsoft Dynamics 365, data containing lookup fields.

 * Google BigQuery FDA Connector